devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

     <summary><strong>Click here to expand</strong></summary><p>
     <br/>

     Here are some links that offer information that may be helpful to you.
+Open them in a *new* browser tab for more information.

     [Controlling access to Amazon CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/control-user-permissions-for-cloudtrail.html)